Jill Sebastian: Early life and career

 Jill Sebastian characterizes herself as growing up in small towns within the Rust Belt.
 Her first awareness of the impact of art was from seeing a "lone woman at a steel mill paint a mural to celebrate the conclusion of long, bitter labor strikes."
-Sebastian attended three undergraduate colleges including Northern Illinois University and University of Wisconsin Madison before earning a BFA in Sculpture and Drawing from the University of Wisconsin Milwaukee.
-After earning a MFA in Post-Graduate work in Film Theory and History from the University of Wisconsin Milwaukee, Sebastian went on to lecture and assistant teach at universities including University of Wisconsin Milwaukee, University of Wisconsin Whitewater, University of Denver, and Burren College of Art.
+Sebastian attended three undergraduate colleges including Northern Illinois University and the University of Wisconsin Madison before earning a BFA in Sculpture and Drawing from the University of Wisconsin Milwaukee.
+After earning an MFA in Post-Graduate work in Film Theory and History from the University of Wisconsin Milwaukee, Sebastian went on to lecture and assistant teach at universities including the University of Wisconsin Milwaukee, the University of Wisconsin Whitewater, the University of Denver, and the Burren College of Art.
 In 1985, Sebastian received a National Endowment for the Arts Fellowship and in 1988, she began teaching at the Milwaukee Institute of Art and Design (MIAD) as a Professor of Sculpture.
 She received the 2010 Woman of Influence Award from the Business Journal of Greater Milwaukee where she was honored in the Innovation category as having her collaborative, selfless yet bold vision seen throughout the city's and state's landscapes, buildings, classrooms, museums, and performance venues.
 Since then her contributions to MIAD have included an adapted foundry pulley system that has been incorporated to many outside foundries since its implementation, setting up Public Art classes in collaboration with Milwaukee communities and colleges, and helping develop the New Studio Practice major implemented in 2015.
 She received Professor Emeritus from MIAD in 2017.

 Besides her teaching career, she has had a full professional artistic career including sculpture, public art, installations, and collaborations.
 Her early solo exhibition at Berth Urdang Gallery blended unraveled narratives with cinematic ideas made physical in text-clad sculpture.
 Subtle questions of place, perception and movement continue to permeate her installations, drawings and interdisciplinary collaborations shown in New York, Los Angeles, Chicago and other cities in the USA.
 The first installation in The Milwaukee Art Museum’s new Calatrava-designed addition was her site-specific collaboration with Wild Space Dance Company (2005).
 Sebastian’s public works include a playable musical fence in New Orleans, Eclipse Lake Bluff Terrace, Milwaukee, WI, Vliet Street Commons in Washington Heights, Milwaukee, Wisconsin, and Midwest Airline Center portals located in the Milwaukee, Wisconsin Center.
 Possibly the most controversial work is her Philosophers' Stones commissioned in 2004 by the City of Madison, Wisconsin and removed in 2015.
 After her 55 granite and bronze forms fell under much blame for unwanted behavior, the arts board decided to remove 11 stones.
 She held an event she named State Street Stories: A Requiem, to say farewell to the project "that didn't entirely happen."

 Currently Jill Sebastian lives and works in Milwaukee, Wisconsin.